5-MeO-MiPT: Use and effects

 In addition to its use on its own, 5-MeO-MiPT, along with the related tryptamine psychedelic 4-HO-MET, is employed as a component of the MDMA-mimicking Borax combo.

 Side effects

 Adverse effects of 5-MeO-MiPT include loss of appetite and insomnia.
+It produced no meaningful cardiovascular or psychiatric adverse effects in a phase 1 clinical trial, including no anxiety.
 Low-dose 5-MeO-MiPT did not cause any serious histopathological effects on the liver, kidney, and brain.
 High doses induce apoptotic cell death through caspase activity especially in some parts of the organs.
 There is no known documentation of death attributed to the use of 5-MeO-MiPT alone.